Janna Szangolies

 The next layer is when and who.
 What triggered this step?
 Who’s downstream?
 What breaks if it’s skipped?

-This layer surfaces dependencies — the invisible glue that actually makes work flow.
+This layer surfaces dependencies.
+The invisible glue that actually makes work flow.
 Without it, instructions float in isolation.
 With it, they connect into a living system.

 The Cognitive Layer